New York’s Medical Aid in Dying Act: What You Should Know

 By: Anthony J. Enea, Esq.

-While the issue of euthanasia and/or physician assisted suicide has been front and center in the American psyche since the days of Dr. Kevorkian and Karen Ann Quinlan, the controversial nature of this issue is still as strong today as it was forty to fifty years ago.
+While the issue of euthanasia and/or physician-assisted suicide has been front and center in the American psyche since the days of Dr. Kevorkian and Karen Ann Quinlan, the controversial nature of this issue is still as strong today as it was 40 to 50 years ago.
 Euthanasia is illegal in most states and has been found morally unethical by many organized religions.
-If the Medical Aid in Dying Act becomes law, New York will join just five other states (California, Montana, Oregon, Vermont and Washington) and one county (Bernalillo County, New Mexico) where physician assisted dying (PAD) is permitted.
+If the Medical Aid in Dying Act becomes law, New York will join just five other states (California, Montana, Oregon, Vermont, and Washington) and one county (Bernalillo County, New Mexico) where physician-assisted dying (PAD) is permitted.

 New York State Assemblywoman Amy Paulin, D-Scarsdale, sponsored the Medical Aid in Dying Act in the Assembly, while Senator Diane Savino, D-Staten Island, sponsored the bill in the Senate.
-The legislation will now make its way to the Assembly floor for voting and, if approved, could be signed into law by Governor Andrew Cuomo.
+The bill is currently in committee but numerous lawmakers are trying to push it forward.

 The major distinction between euthanasia and PAD is who administers the lethal dose.
 With euthanasia, the physician or other third party administers the lethal dose, whereas with PAD, the lethal dose is self-administered by the patient and the patient determines whether and when to administer it.

-The request for this medication must be made in a writing which is signed and dated by the patient and witnessed by at least two individuals who, in the presence of the patient, attest that to the best of their knowledge and belief, the patient has capacity, is acting voluntarily, and is not being coerced to sign the request.
+The request for this medication must be made in writing which is signed and dated by the patient and witnessed by at least two individuals who, in the presence of the patient, attest that to the best of their knowledge and belief, the patient has the capacity, is acting voluntarily, and is not being coerced to sign the request.
 One of the witnesses cannot be a relative of the patient (by blood or by marriage).
-Additionally, the witnesses can neither be individuals who would be entitled to inherit upon the death of the patient, the attending physician, nor the owner or operator of a health care facility where the patient is residing or receiving treatment.
+Additionally, the witnesses can neither be individuals entitled to inherit upon the death of the patient, the attending physician, nor the owner or operator of a health care facility where the patient resides or receives treatment.

 Although the legislation has bi-partisan support, it is not without controversy and opposition in the NYS Assembly and Senate.
-The Health Committee’s approval was by a narrow margin (14-11).
+The Health Committee’s approval was narrower (14-11).
 Only time will tell whether the legislation becomes law.
 However, irrespective of where one’s opinion falls on this issue, it is safe to say that whenever any legislation is proposed that allows one to end his or her own life, it should be approached carefully and with a great deal of caution and deliberation.